waku-org/specs/standards/core/rendezvous.md

 It is assumed that other discovery methods are used in conjunction and will continue discovering peers for the lifetime of the node.

-The namespaces used to register and request will be in the format '/waku/rs/cluster-id/shard'.
-A registration consist of all the shards a nodes supports and their corresponding namespaces.
+## Future Work

 Namespaces will not contain capabilities yet but may in the future.
+If the need arise nodes could use rendezvous to discover peers with specific capabilities.